qatanani/IQ-Explorer/Readme.txt

-Replace the Windows file explorer
+Replaces the Windows file explorer